-Substantially all of these transactions are collateralized by United States government and agency securities.
+Substantially all of these transactions are collateralized by United States government and residential mortgage backed agency securities.
 The Company monitors the market value of the underlying securities as compared to the related receivables or payables, including accrued interest and requests or returns additional collateral when deemed appropriate.